Dementia with Lewy Bodies and HDT - Cure Parkinson's

 The point that they are brushing over as though it is of no consequence is the proven safety profile of FMT using current standards of screening and testing as well as the newer version WMT which is an even safer option.
 They already no that it helps in many disease states yet in the US it is only approved for C diff. and IBS where they have not responded to standard care and are likely close to dying with zero other options.

-Since it is known safe, why do you have to go to China if you want it for other health issues such as PD, ALS, MS or AD for which it has shown benefit in people in the US who also had C diff. that was treated by FMT that also helped their other disease ?
+Since it is known safe, why do you have to go to China if you want it for other health issues such as PD, ALS, MS or AD for which it has shown benefit in people in the US who also had C diff. that were treated by FMT that also helped their other disease ?

 As I said, it is a nice idea, intriguing, interesting, likely effective, safe and thought provoking, but not likely to become a mainstream treatment for any other disease in the US other than the two it is approved for.